-The inspectors conducted formal interviews with pupils.
-They held discussions with teachers, senior members of staff and with the chairman of governors and a representative from the Girls' Day School Trust (GDST).
+The inspectors observed a small sample of lessons, conducted formal interviews with pupils and examined samples of pupils' work.
+They held discussions with teachers, senior members of staff, the proprietor and with the chairman of the board of directors.
+They observed a sample of the extra-curricular activities that occurred during the inspection period, and attended registration sessions and assemblies.
 Inspectors visited the facilities for sick or injured pupils.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined regulatory documentation made available by the school.